-7.7.5.
+7.7.8.
 Firmware

-The battery monitor runs on firmware.
+Both the battery monitor and its Bluetooth interface run on firmware.

 Occasionally a newer firmware version is available.
 New firmware is released to either add features or to fix a bug.
-The product overview in the VictronConnect app displays the battery monitor firmware version.
+The product overview in the VictronConnect app displays the battery monitor and the Bluetooth interface firmware version.
 It also indicates whether the firmware is the latest version, and there is a button you can press to update the firmware.